unmannedlab/Colosseum/docs/px4_sitl.md

    either use XBox 360 Controller or connect your RC using USB (for example, in case of FrSky Taranis X9D Plus) or using trainer USB cable to your PC.
 This makes your RC look like a joystick.
    You will need to do extra set up in QGroundControl to use virtual joystick for RC control.
-You do not need to do this unless you plan to fly a drone manually in AirSim.
+You do not need to do this unless you plan to fly a drone manually in Colosseum.
 Autonomous flight using the Python API does not require RC, see `No Remote Control` below.

 ## Setting GPS origin